 Is spaghetti squash healthy?

-Like all fruits and veggies, spaghetti squash is a healthy addition to almost everyone’s diet.
+Like all fruits and veggies, spaghetti squash is a healthy addition to almost everyone’s diet, thanks to all its vitamins and minerals.
 Adding spaghetti squash to your weekly pasta bowl is a great way to boost the nutrition of dinner.
 It is also gluten-free, paleo, and grain-free, making spaghetti squash a great option no matter what diet works best for your body.

 What’s the easiest way to cut a spaghetti squash?